 Boch is the CEO of Boch Enterprises headquartered in Norwood, Massachusetts.
 An avid guitarist and businessman, Boch earned his degree in professional music from Berklee in 1982, and last year he joined the Berklee College of Music Board of Trustees.
 A conversation between Boch and President Roger Brown sparked the idea for a matching challenge to inspire alumni to give back to their alma mater.
 "I think Berklee is an amazing place, and Roger will take it to places it's never been," says Boch.

 And so Boch has reconnected with Berklee through his work as a trustee.
 He says his close friend and fellow trustee Mike Dreese urged him to consider joining the board.
 "I get asked to join so many boards," Boch says, "but I have to turn them all down because of my schedule.
 I don't feel I could give the time they would deserve, so I told Mike I wasn't going to do it.
 He asked me to just come by and meet Roger.
-If after meeting with him I still felt I didn't want to join the board, that would be fine.
+If after meeting with him I still felt I didn't want to join the board, [he said] that would be fine.
 Within five minutes of meeting Roger, though, I was begging to be on the board.
 He has the vision to take the school to great heights."

 Boch has been in the automobile business for 33 years.
 As a teenager, he learned the ropes as a lot boy and then progressed in the family organization from used-car salesman to general manager to vice president overseeing all Boch retail operations.
 After the passing of his father in July 2003, Boch took the reins of Boch Enterprises, a billion-dollar business with interests from automobiles to real estate.